cshields/satnogs-preso/README.md

-# SatNOGS Intro
+# SatNOGS Presentations

-An intro talk about SatNOGS based on reveal.js
+A collection of presentations about SatNOGS based on reveal.js

 ## License
 Galileo Ground Station image and space debris image Copyright by ESA.